fairagro/m4.4_sciwin_client/docs/reference/tool.md

 Some scripts tend to run for a very long time - e.g. quantum chemistry calculations.
 To prevent the tool from running the `--no-run` flag can be used.
 If this flag is set the parser will just use information from the command line to create the tool, outputs need to be set manually.

-**TODO: Manual In and Outputs!!!** (See #44)

 Sometimes it can be beneficial to not commit the created outputs.
 With the `--clean` flag all outputs will be deleted before commiting the freshly created tool.

+Implicit in- and outputs can be added using `-i` or `-o`. ([See Examples](../examples/tool-creation.md#implicit-inputs---hardcoded-files))

 ## `tool list`